jvsTSX/hello-world-everything/fairchild-channel-f/readme.md

 ## CPU
-fairchild F8 at 1.7MHz
+Fairchild F8, two-chip 8-bit CPU (clocked at 1.7MHz)

-it's a very strange harvard architecture thing with a weird cycle notation of 4-clock cycles and 6-clock cycles (long and short cycles, respectively)
+It's overall a very strange harvard architecture thing with a weird cycle system of 4-clock cycles and 6-clock cycles (long and short cycles, respectively)

-you can find some info at this wiki https://channelf.se/veswiki/index.php?title=Opcode
+You can find more detailed info about the F8 opcodes, timing and ROMC modes at this wiki's page https://channelf.se/veswiki/index.php?title=Opcode

-but here's a quick summary of that i wrote while making this thing
+But here's a quick summary of that i wrote while making this thing

-- flags: arranged as OZCS
+- Flags are arranged as OZCS (Overflow Zero Carry Sign)
-- cycle notation: 2 clocks = 1 machine cycle so a short cycle is 2 machine cycles and a long cycle is 3 machine cycles
+- Cycle notation: 2 clocks = 1 machine cycle so a short cycle is 2 machine cycles and a long cycle is 3 machine cycles
-- note that PI and JMP destroy the accumulator!
+- Note that PI and JMP will destroy the accumulator's previous contents
-- for conditional branches, the first number is for when the branch is not taken
+- For conditional branches, the first number is for when the branch is not taken

 |mnemonic|bytes|cycles|flags|action|
 |-|-|-|-|-|